seb7887/react-performance/webpack-performance.md

 ### Extracting CSS

-As per configuration, all css is inlined to JavaScript.
-Even though this can be convenient during development, it doesn't sound ideal.
+By default, all CSS is inlined to JavaScript.
+Even though this can be convenient during development, it doesn't sound ideal in production.

 Separating CSS to a file of its own avoids the problem by letting the browser to manage it separately.

-It can be possible to generate a separate CSS bundles using `mini-css-extract-plugin`.
+It can be possible to generate a separate CSS bundle using `mini-css-extract-plugin`.
 It can aggregate multiple CSS files into one.
 For this reason, it comes with a loader that handles the extraction process.
 The plugin then picks up the result aggregated by the loader and emits a separate file.
 To set it up, you must install the plugin first:

 ```